Frequently Asked Questions

 Toss it.
 Hopefully you have some dried back up.
 If not, email me and we can get some new for you.

 Just pour it off.
 As long as its not mold, its fine.
-Just feed it as usual and it will be fine in a few days.

 How do I know when it is ready to add it to the dough?

 You will see it double in size and then start to fall a little.
 You can mark the starting point on your jar with a sharpie or tape and can see how much it has risen.
+I don't do float tests.
+I just make sure it has at least six hours to do its thing.

 I accidentally used all-purpose instead of wheat or bread flour.